 We measure certain assets and liabilities at fair value on a recurring basis.
 There were no transfers between fair value measurement levels during any presented period.

-The following table summarizes our assets and liabilities measured and recorded at fair value on a recurring basis as of April 2, 2023 and January 1, 2023:
+The following tables summarize our assets and liabilities measured at fair value on a recurring basis: